danielabar/meblog/src/markdown/sqlite-varchar-surprise.md

   - "Roll Your Own Search with Rails and Postgres: Search Engine"
 ---

 I recently completed the [Getting Started with Rails 6](https://app.pluralsight.com/library/courses/getting-started-ruby-rails/table-of-contents) course on Pluralsight and ran into a surprise with the use of SQLite and string column lengths.
-SQLite is a popular choice in Rails courses as its the default database used when running the `rails new...` command and very easy to use.
+SQLite is a popular choice in Rails courses as its the default database when starting an app with the `rails new...` command and very easy to use.
 However, I was surprised by how it handles string column lengths as this post will explain.

 ## Setup

 The course uses Ruby 2.7.2 and Rails 6.1.4 to build a Wiki application where users can create, view, and edit posts.
+It also assumes that [sqlite](https://formulae.brew.sh/formula/sqlite) is installed on the local machine.
 There's a single model `WikiPost` to persist the author, title, and description.

 To get started, the `scaffold` option of the `generate` command is used to generate not just a migration for the model, but also the model class, controller, views, view helpers, styles, routes and tests.
-For the purposes of this post, we will only be focusing on the migration and model.
+For the purpose of this post, we will only be focusing on the migration and model.

 ```
 bin/rails generate scaffold WikiPost title:string description:string author:string